evoldoers/historian/README.md

 Following construction of the guide alignment, a tree is estimated using a distance matrix method.
 By default this is UPGMA.

-  -nj             Use neighbor-joining, not UPGMA, to estimate tree -jc             Use Jukes-Cantor-like estimates for distance matrix
+  -upgma          Use UPGMA to estimate tree (default for MCMC) -nj             Use neighbor-joining, not UPGMA, to estimate tree -jc             Use Jukes-Cantor-like estimates for distance matrix